 2. Apply online or go to the open day

-If open days are organized in your country, prepare your documents and start researching the interview steps.
+If open days are organized in your country, prepare your documents and research the interview steps.

 If the events are invitation-only assessments, you must apply online first.
-If your profile is shortlisted, you will receive an invitation with the details.
+You will receive an invitation with the details if your profile is shortlisted.

 3. Start preparing for the interview.